SophiaGrace16/random_choice_generator_50DaysofJS/README.md

 # 50 Days of JS, HTML, & CSS
 ## Project 13: Random Choice Generator

+All of the 50 Days of JS, HTML, & CSS projects are from the Udemy course 50 Days of JS by Brad Traversy.

 ### Directions for Use:

 * Clone this repository